-Thanks for joining me in all my foodie travel adventures!
-I love to bring international recipes to your kitchen along with a some highlights from the areas that inspired each recipe!
+Thanks for joining me in all of my Culinary Journey around the World adventures.
+I love to bring international recipes to your kitchen along with a some highlights of things I experience from each city and country that inspires each recipe!

 Today we are doing some exploring in Catania, Italy!